pawanpraka1/dynamic-lvm/deploy/helm/charts/README.md

 **Note:** If moving from the operator to helm
-- Make sure the namespace provided in the helm install command is same as `LVM_NAMESPACE` (by default it is `openebs`) env in the controller deployment.
+- Make sure the namespace provided in the helm install command is same as `OPENEBS_NAMESPACE` (by default it is `openebs`) env in the controller deployment.
 - Before installing, clean up the stale deployment and daemonset from `kube-system` namespace using the below commands
 ```sh
 kubectl delete deployment openebs-lvm-controller -n kube-system